-I tried writing about it when it occurred, but the way I felt about the reports of singer-songwriter Kehlani’s struggle with depression and attempted suicide back in March couldn’t be formed into words.
-For some reason, I’m still bothered by it and I still have a problem with talking about it, maybe because it felt so close to home.
+I tried writing about it when it occurred, but the way I felt about the reports of singer-songwriter Kehlani's struggle with depression and suicide attempt couldn't be formed into words.
+For some reason, I'm still bothered by it and I still have a problem with talking about it, maybe because it felt so close to home.

 I won't go into the Kehlani situation and the (nice and absolutely terrible) comments that came out of it on social media, but it made me more thoughtful about the way mental health is perceived and how it affects our world, especially through music and the creatives behind it.
 I truly believe that music creatives are extremely in tune with their feelings and in tune with the world around them, and this includes the artists that we claim as tough.
 With that, I think they feel the hardest out of most people because their music is a direct reflection of their mind state.
 A lot of artists call out for help in their music.
 Most of them may have put themselves in a place of solitude within their music, especially hip-hop artists like the ones mentioned in this VICE piece.
 Mac Miller shared a few tweets that really brought this point home when reacting to the passing of Prince:

 So, in honor of Mental Health Month and for the love of music creatives, I write this post to share some tips and resources that could help overcome or take control some of those issues, because as a fan and as a person who has dealt with stress and anxiety, I understand the need for help.
 Here are 3 tips you should consider when trying to manage them: